 This is a conclusion he drew after the Cuban Missile Crisis in 1962 along with Soviet Premier Nikita Khrushchev, his Soviet counterpart at that time, that we can never let things get this close again.

-“JFK was a man of real standing, of intellectual heft, of a moral centre,” says White.
+“JFK was a man of real standing, of intellectual heft, of a moral centre,” says Wight.

 “There’s nothing like it in Washington today.
 Nothing like it within the corridors of power.
 Nothing like it within the White House.

 “And because of that lack of quality, that lack of human quality within the Western leadership circles, it is a very, very dangerous time.
 More dangerous than any time in history, including the Cold War.
 This is worse than it’s ever been.”